Who Has the Best Odds to Make the 2026 Final Four?

 Selection Process and Surprises in NCAA Tournament Seeding

-There are 32 teams that automatically qualify for the NCAA men’s basketball tournament by winning their conference tournament, while the other 36 are selected from a committee.
+32 teams automatically qualify for the NCAA men’s basketball tournament by winning their conference tournament, while the other 36 are selected from a committee.

 Those teams are then placed in a region and ranked based on their regular-season record and prediction on how far they’ll go in the tournament.